Board of Directors

-Lori Banaszak was born in California and lived on the West Coast most of her life, with the exception of very short stints in Main, Texas, and Tennessee.
+Lori Banaszak was born in California and lived on the West Coast most of her life, with the exception of very short stints in Maine, Texas, and Tennessee.
 Although she has worked in the K-12 system and the university system, she has spent the majority of her career (22 years) within the two-year technical college system in Washington State, with thirteen years at Bates Technical College and nine years at Clover Park Technical College.
 At CPTC she served as a Dean supporting Allied Health, the Dean for New Program Development, and as the Vice President of Instruction.
 After retiring in 2013. she has been working as an education consultant helping other colleges and universities.
 Lori also serves as an Advisory Board Member for R.I.S.E. to Empower, a non-profit focused on helping women and girls make positive choices.

 Lori and her husband have two children and four grandchildren.
 She has lived in Pierce County for over 30 years and loves to travel and spend time with friends and family.
 Lori began her personal educational journey at Oregon State University but left school to work and get married.
-Mirroring many of the students in the two-year system, she returned to college as an adult with young children, graduating from the University of Washington Tacoma, with a BE in Liberal Studies and a Masters in Interdisciplinary Arts and Sciences.
+Mirroring many of the students in the two-year system, she returned to college as an adult with young children, graduating from the University of Washington Tacoma, with a BA in Liberal Studies and a Masters in Interdisciplinary Arts and Sciences.
 Lori believes in the transformative power of education and is committed to reducing systemic barriers to equitable access.
 She also believes that life is enhanced by diversity and public education should seek to incorporate the richness found in that diversity whether it be by age, race, gender, ethnicity, economic status, or sexual identification.

 Steve is a member of the Clover Park Technical College Foundation Board.
 He is a 24-year employee of The Boeing Company, serving as Production Superintendent at the Composite Manufacturing Center in Frederickson, WA.
 The CMC produces the 787 vertical fin, and 777 vertical fin and horizontal stabilizers.
 His past experience includes support and leadership positions in both military and commercial airplane programs, including the B-2 Stealth Bomber and A-6.